viktordoronin/stamp-bpf/readme.md

 ```
 There are `ping`-like options for packet count(`-c`) and send interval(`-i`).
 If you specified a finite number of packets to send it will quit on its own once all packets are accounted for(received or lost).
 It only does one STAMP session at a time.

+## Troubleshooting
+`stamp-bpf` emits descriptive messages in case of error, however, not every error can be accounted for so here's some pointers for potential problems.
+Also see [here](#desync) for potential clock synchronization issues.

+### BPF
+If instead of `All programs successfully loaded and verified` line you get an error, it means the BPF program has failed to load.
+Obviously, I test my code to ensure this doesn't happen, so any and all such occurences are likely caused by system configuration.
+Make sure your kernel version matches the requirements, or there are possibly some [kernel flags](https://eunomia.dev/en/tutorials/bcc-documents/kernel_config_en/) that are missing.

+### Network issues
+Once the program has successfully started, you might see that packets are being sent but none are coming back.
+- Check your network and/or firewall configuration - something might be blocking traffic
+- Make sure reflector is running on the receiving side
+- Make sure you're sending packets to the right IP
+- Make sure you're listening on the correct network device - both for sender and reflector
+- If all else fails and you're filing a bug report, please include a Wireshark pcap from both sender and reflector sides if possible

 ## Clock syncing
 It's important to have clock synchronization between the two machines to ensure precise measurements; however, due to overall complexity of the topic, system clock synchronization is largely left up to the system admin.
 Nonetheless, there are some features present to help you figure things out.

 ### TAI offset
-TAI is the only clock that's available for eBPF programs([docs](https://docs.ebpf.io/linux/helper-function/bpf_ktime_get_tai_ns/) so this is what we use for measurements.
+TAI is the only clock that's available for eBPF programs([docs](https://docs.ebpf.io/linux/helper-function/bpf_ktime_get_tai_ns/)) so this is what we use for measurements.
 There is a problem, however: TAI clock is supposed to be offset from UTC by a number of leap seconds(37 as of 2025), which isn't guaranteed on all systems and can produce considerable desync if one machine has its TAI clock offset and the other doesn't. `stamp-bpf` can automatically detect and account for this, adding 37 seconds to its TAI clock if needed.
 [See here if you want to fix this on your system](https://superuser.com/questions/1156693/is-there-a-way-of-getting-correct-clock-tai-on-linux), although it's not necessary for this program to function.

 ### System synchronization
 `stamp-bpf` also offers clock synchronization detection, which comes in two flavors: general sync detection and PTP detection.